gbif/hp-legume/taxonomy/species-list.md

 ## List of genera accepted by the LPWG

 Below is an alphabetical list of all genera, with the subfamily designation, as currently accepted by the LPWG.
-This list is updated periodically to reflect the evolving taxonomy (e.g., [LPWG 2017](https://doi.org/10.12705/661.3), [Hughes et al. 2022](https://doi.org/10.3897/phytokeys.205.89634), [Bruneau et al. 2024](https://phytokeys.pensoft.net/article/101716/)).
+This list is updated periodically to reflect the evolving taxonomy.
 We provide links to the taxonomic pages in our verified taxonomic list, on GBIF, on the Plants of the World Online and on World Flora Online.

 The current taxonomy is accessible by [Browse](/taxonomy/browse) or [Advanced Search](/taxonomy/search).